MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/campaign.md

 **Update:** Optional.
 If no value is set for the update, this setting is not changed.
 **Delete:** Read-only

+## <a name="bidstrategymanualcpc"></a>Bid Strategy ManualCpc
+Set your ad group and keyword bids, and Microsoft Advertising uses these bids every time.

+For more details, see [Budget and Bid Strategies](../guides/budget-bid-strategies.md).

+**Add:** Optional
+**Update:** Optional.
+If no value is set for the update, this setting is not changed.
+If you set this field to the *delete_value* string, the prior setting is removed.
+**Delete:** Read-only

 ## <a name="bidstrategymaxcpc"></a>Bid Strategy MaxCpc
 The maximum cost per click that you want to spend with the corresponding bid strategy type.